Wendy Wason: Career

 Alongside Mackenzie Crook Wason voiced the audiobook of Charlotte Street written by Danny Wallace (humorist).
 Wason has written a regular column for The Huffington Post.

 Wason has been a guest on The Comedian's Comedian with Stuart Goldsmith.
 Wason has been a guest on the BBC Radio Scotland programmes Breaking the News and The Good, the Bad and the Unexpected.

 Personal life

-Wason was born in Durban in South Africa and lived there until she was three years old before moving to Edinburgh in Scotland.
+Wason was born in Durban in South Africa and lived there until she was three years old before moving to the United Kingdom, where she settled with her family in Edinburgh, Scotland.
 At five her parents got divorced.
 Wason worked as a teenager at the Gilded Balloon Box Office in Edinburgh, where she later performed.
 Wason has three children and lives in North London with husband Stephen Hagan.

 Wason supports the charity Integrated Education.
 She performed alongside comedians Ed Byrne, Gráinne Maguire and Carl Donnelly at the London Irish Centre on 2 November 2018 to raise funds for the Integrated Education Fund in Northern Ireland.